Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 This section will describe how to migrate custom synchronous transformers created for Alfresco Content Repository (ACS) prior to version 6.2, to new asynchronous out of process T-Engines.
-The pre 6.2 transformers will be referred to as *legacy transformers*.
+The pre 6.2 transformers will be referred to as *Legacy Transformers*.

-A custom legacy transformer would typically be packaged as an Alfresco Module Package (AMP).
+A custom Legacy Transformer would typically be packaged as an Alfresco Module Package (AMP).
 The AMP would contain Java classes, Spring context files with new transformer beans and any additional configuration required by the new transformer.